-Special meetings of the board may be called by the president, vice president, secretary, treasurer, or any two other directors of the board of directors.
-A special meeting must be preceded by at least two days' notice to each director of the date, time and place, and instructions for electronic access, but not necessarily the purpose, of the meeting.
+Special meetings of the board may be called by the Executive Director or any two directors of the board of directors.
+A special meeting must be preceded by at least two days' notice to each director of the date, time and place, and/or instructions for electronic access, but not necessarily the purpose, of the meeting.